Hygiene and Sanitation

-Water access gets a lot of attention, but sanitation and hygiene do the heavy lifting when it comes to preventing the water-borne diseases that cause suffering and keep people in poverty.
-Practicing good sanitation and hygiene are changes that every person in every household and school can make.
+Water access gets a lot of attention, but hygiene and sanitation do the heavy lifting when it comes to preventing the water-borne diseases that cause suffering and keep people in poverty.
+Good hygiene and sanitation habits are the first steps people can take toward creating a Healthy Village.

 Everyone can have a Healthy Home.

-Our staff visit every single household to make sure they are prepared to make the changes they can make on their own, even before a safe water source is complete.
+Our staff visit every single household to make sure they are prepared to make all the hygiene and sanitation changes they can make on their own, even before a safe water source is complete.
 Families work together to build latrines, store water safely, and keep themselves and their environment clean.

 Elements of a Healthy Home

-With training and follow-up, families in all circumstances can make small but critical changes around the home.
+With training and follow-up, families in all circumstances can make small but critical changes in their hygiene and sanitation practices around the home.
 The best part is that they gain confidence and live healthier lives in the process.

 Washing hands with soap stops the spread of disease.
 People build simple handwashing devices that save water…and lives.

 Clean water in dirty containers becomes dirty water.
 Families learn to keep water safe from collection to consumption.